Herzberg two factor theory

 Company Policies and administrative policies- The company policies should not be too rigid.
 They should be fair and clear.
 It should include flexible working hours, dress code, breaks, vacation, etc.

-Fringe benefits- The employees should be offered health care plans (mediclaim), benefits for the family members, employee help programmes, etc.
+2. Fringe benefits- The employees should be offered health care plans (Mediclaim), benefits for the family members, employee help programmes, etc.

-Physical Working conditions- The working conditions should be safe, clean and hygienic.
-The work equipments should be updated and well-maintained.
+3. Physical Working conditions- The working conditions should be safe, clean and hygienic.
+The work equipment should be updated and well-maintained.

 Indians prefer long-term job security over salary: Survey